Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

 Thus, the subquery acts as a filter, limiting the selection to only those sessions with a high level of interaction, and allows you to analyze page views only within them.

 This approach allows you to focus your analysis on the most engaged users and assess how intensively they interact with the page content.
+This query demonstrates the use of:
+- subqueries;
+- aggregation (COUNT + GROUP BY);
+- filtering with HAVING;
+- JOINs;
+- event-based analytics.
+-
+The query can be extended to analyze other types of events, compare active and inactive sessions, or calculate the average number of views per session.

 ### SQL query 5:
 [View a SQL query 5]()